emspay/ems-online-woocommerce/README.md

 - To configure iDEAL do the following:
 	- Go to ‘WooCommerce’ > ‘Settings’ > Payments > ‘EMS Online: iDEAL’.
 	- Select Enable iDEAL Payment to include the payment method in your pay page.
-Fill in iDEAL in the Title field.
-	- The plugin can automatically generate a webhook URL when a message is sent to the EMS API for new orders.
-This option is enabled by default.
-	If you use this option you do not have to configure the webhook in the merchant portal.

 - Follow the same procedure for all other payment methods you have enabled.